-And here's a fun fact you may not know about parsley— it's also a host plant for caterpillars of the black swallowtail butterfly.
-So even if you don't cook with it, the caterpillars will appreciate your parsely plant.
+You don’t need much space to grow parsley, it even grows well in containers.
+One idea would be to grow it in a container with other herbs.
+And here's a fun fact you may not know about this herb — it's a host plant for caterpillars of the black swallowtail butterfly.
+So even if you don't use it in the kitchen, the caterpillars will appreciate your outdoors parsley plant.

 There are three common varieties of parsley: flat leaf, curly leaf, and parsley root.
 Flat leaf or Italian parsley (Petroselinum crispum neapolitanum) has leaves like celery or cilantro and is said to have the strongest flavor.
 Curly leaf parsley (P. crispum crispum) has very finely divided decorative leaves that make for an attractive garnish.
 Root parsley or ‘Hamburg’ parsley (P. crispum tuberosum) has white roots that look like young parsnips and are used similarly in cooking.